Quad-X/address-management/docs/index.md

 ### Proposed Solution

 Since 2018, QuadX has been working with other industry participants to align on a set of address guidelines which were based on an existing government standard called **Philippine Standard Geographic Code** ([PSGC](https://psa.gov.ph/)), which is part of the [Philippine Statistics Authority](https://psa.gov.ph/).
+We call it XCode.
+Short for QuadX Code is a 7 digit Alphanumeric postal code system that gives a unique ID for every province, city and barangay in the Philippines.

 ### Benefits